documentcloud/documentcloud/app/views/help/eng/troubleshooting.markdown

 <img src="/images/help/pdf_optimizer.jpg" class="full_line" />

+## Unsupported Document Types

+Check that the file you are uploading is a document.
+We cannot currently process MP3 or compressed file formats such as Zip files.
+While we attempt to process any type of document format, there are always differences between file versions.
+For the best results, we recommend the PDF format.
+If the file is a document and still cannot be processed please [contact us][] and provide the document so we can trouble-shoot it further.

 ## Noise in Documents

 Ever so very occasionally, we find that documents containing government redactions will look like they're covered in a dark gray fog of pixels.
 [GraphicsMagick][], which we use to break out images of each page in your document, seems to sometimes smear these redactions across the page.
 Recent updates to [Ghostscript][] seem to have resolved the problem for the most part, but if you're still seeing noise in documents, we've found that re-saving a document in Acrobat or Preview can fix the problem.
 If that doesn't work, [let us know][] and we'll help you figure it out.